-We do not read that the true vine loses all of its branches in this world (John 15:1-8).
-We do not read that the olive tree is cut down, or that which comes from the mustard seed is cut down, or that the leaven-risen batch of dough is punched down, never to rise again (Matthew 13:31-33; Romans 11:16-27).
+We do not read that the true vine loses all of its branches in this world (John 15.1-8).
+We do not read that the olive tree is cut down, or that which comes from the mustard seed is cut down, or that the leaven (yeast) risen batch of dough is punched down, never to rise again (Matthew 13.31-33; Romans 11.16-27).

 The true church in this world, though at times and in places it is beaten down by persecution, heresy, corruption and apathy, it is in general always growing and proving, always improving and bearing fruit, always reforming and reviving.
-For it is Christ who builds up his church, and who keeps each and every one of his people, for whom he died to save (John 6:39).
+For it is Christ who builds his church, and who keeps each and every one of his people, for whom he died to save (Matthew 16.18; John 6.39).

 There will be God-fearing believers in all generations, so long as the earth endures, to the end of the world.
-Christianity shall never be extinguished, or become extinct, or become diluted, compromised or corrupted beyond recognition.
-Rather the opposite is promised by the Lord: “I will build my church; and the gates of hell shall not prevail against it” (Matthew 16:18).
+Christianity shall not be extinguished, or become extinct, or become diluted, compromised or corrupted beyond recognition.
+Rather the opposite is promised by the Lord: “I will build my church; and the gates of hell shall not prevail against it” (Matthew 16.18).

 The Lord Jesus Christ is building his church.
-The great prophecy in the protoevangelion was fulfilled at Calvary and its outworking is happening even now: in his crucifixion Christ’s “heel” was bruised (as though stamped on, like a grape).
-And the “old Serpent’s” head was even more-so crushed (Genesis 3:15; see also Revelation 12:9; 20:2).
-“For this purpose the Son of God was manifested, that he might destroy the works of the devil” (1 John 3:8).
+The great prophecy in the protoevangelion1 was fulfilled at Calvary and its outworking is still happening today: in his crucifixion Christ’s “heel” was bruised (as though stamped on, like a grape).
+And the “old Serpent’s” head was even more-so crushed (Genesis 3.15; see also Revelation 12.9; 20.2).
+“For this purpose the Son of God was manifested, that he might destroy the works of the devil” (1 John 3.8).

-The shortest commentary on the Book of Revelation consists of three words: CHRIST ALWAYS WINS.
-You can be sure of that!
-Let us never forget that glorious things are said of the city of God (Psalm 87:3)—which have their ultimate fulfilment in the New Jerusalem (Hebrews 11:10-16; 13:14; Revelation 3:12; 21:2).
+The shortest commentary on the Book of Revelation consists of three words: CHRIST HAS WON!
+You can be sure of that.
+Let us never forget that glorious things are said of the city of God (Psalms 87.3)—which have their ultimate fulfilment in the New Jerusalem (Hebrews 11.10-16; 13.14; Revelation 3.12; 21.2).

 “Behold, I shew you a mystery; We shall not all sleep, but we shall all be changed, In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
-For this corruptible must put on incorruption, and this mortal must put on immortality” (1 Corinthians 15:51-53).
-In this immortal, incorruptible state we shall be totally without our sins—“whom he justified, them he also glorified” (Romans 8:30).
+For this corruptible must put on incorruption, and this mortal must put on immortality” (1 Corinthians 15.51-53).
+In this immortal, incorruptible state we shall be totally sinless—“whom he justified, them he also glorified” (Romans 8.30).